YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 SET
 +++++++

-Modifies certain database characteristics.
-MUPIP SET operates on either regions or files.
+Use MUPIP SET for performance tuning and/or modifying certain database and journal file attributes.

 The format of the SET command is: